 The cost of Zambian fertilizer will continue to impact negatively on the food security.
 Here are the reasons why this is so…

-Plant is to start producing new organic fertilizer known as Extrasol.
+The New Kapiri Fertiliser Plant is to start producing new organic fertilizer known as Extrasol.
 This was revealed in a deal worth US $20 million signed by the Zambian government and Agrobiotech International limited of Russia.

 It was on 18th April 2011, that Hybrid Poultry Farm celebrated its 50th anniversary.
 First, incorporated on 18th April 1961 in Northern Rhodesia – it is order than the Republic of Zambia, which got its independence in 1964!

-alternative to be developed soon in Lusaka by CLEF Africa Energy Limited,
+Bio-ethanol is another fuel alternative earmarked for production in Lusaka by CLEF Africa Energy Limited, a Zambian owned company.

-throughout the country.
-However, electricity is not readily available in most Zambian households, especially in the
+Zambian energy is largely hydroelectric and the country has a huge potential.
+The state-owned Zambia Electricity Supply Corporation (ZESCO) is in charge of the provision of electricity throughout the country.
+However, electricity is not readily available in most Zambian households, especially in the rural areas.

 These rising prices are being complimented by similar upward shifts in copper output.
 In the first half of 2010, copper output rose by 10.2 percent to 363,682 metric tones.
 At the end of the year it rose to 750,000 tonnes.
 Compare this with 330,125 metric tones in 2009.

-In the year 2011, the country’s copper production is projected to rise to 850,000 tonnes.
+In the year 2011, the country’s copper production was projected to rise to 850,000 tonnes.

 There is also Albidon’s Munali Nickel mine in Mazabuka, the first ever Nickel mine in Zambia.

 After investing about $124 million, the Mine opened in July 2008.
 On 3rd March 2009, the Mine was put under care and maintenance, rendering 350 Albidon and contractor employees redundant.